Francesco-Gobbi/instagram-clone-app/README.md

 ## Description

-Fully functional Instagram replica built in React Native, showcasing my skills as a mobile app developer.
-Explore the features and functionality of Instagram in this project.
+Fully functional ShentaoHub replica built in React Native, showcasing my skills as a mobile app developer.
+Explore the features and functionality of ShentaoHub in this project.

 ## Features